Mbenrh/Mbenrh/README.md

 I love being involved in university life, and I actively participate in several organizations and clubs, including:

-* Enactus (where we work on social entrepreneurship projects)
+* Enactus: where we work on social entrepreneurship projects
-* Google Club (discussing the latest tech trends)
+* Google Club: discussing the latest tech trends
-* MLact (dedicated to machine learning)
+* MLact: dedicated to machine learning
-* Rtts Robotics (getting hands-on with robotics)
+* Rtts Robotics: getting hands-on with robotics
 * CyberSicca: Learning about cybersecurity
 * Scout: Participating in community service and leadership activities